These Black History Quotes on Education Can Inspire You!

-Attorney AbuBakr and Mr. Muhammad delivered many interventions in the United Nations on behalf of Blacks, so-called African Americans, or Afrodescendants from 1994 to 2008.
+Attorney Harriett AbuBakr and Mr. Silis Muhammad delivered many interventions in the United Nations on behalf of Blacks, so-called African Americans, or Afrodescendants from 1994 to 2008.
 In the Black history quote above, they express how Black people in America lost the knowledge of their mother tongue and original culture during the plantation slavery era.
 Today, this leaves Afrodescendants in the position of reforming their collective identity through education/seeking self-knowledge or ethnogenesis in order to improve their collective quality of life.

 As a veteran Afrodescendant athlete, Mr. Abdul-Jabbar expresses in the Black history quote above the need for Afrodescendants to make education a way to overcome poverty, which causes are racism, discrimination, and marginalization.